natcap/invest.users-guide/source/croppollination.rst

 Final Results
 -------------

-Final results are found in the *workspace* directory specified when the model is run.
+The following is a short description of each of the outputs from the Pollination model.
+Final results are found within the user defined Workspace specified for this model run.
+"Suffix" in the following file names refers to the optional user-defined Suffix input to the model.

-* **Parameter log**: Each time the model is run, a text (.txt) file will appear in the *Output* folder.
-The file will list the parameter values for that run and will be named according to the service, the date and time, and the suffix.
+* **Parameter log**: Each time the model is run, a text (.txt) file will be created in the Workspace.
+The file will list the parameter values and output messages for that run and will be named according to the service, the date and time.
+When contacting NatCap about errors in a model run, please include the parameter log.

-* **wild_pollinator_yield.tif**: per-pixel pollinator yield index for pixels that overlap farms, for wild-pollinators only.

-* **total_pollinator_yield.tif**: per-pixel total pollinator yield index for pixels that overlap farms, including wild and managed pollinators.

-* **pollinator_abundance_[SPECIES]_[SEASON].tif**: Pollinator abundance per species per season.

-* **farm_results.shp**: A copy of the input farm polygon vector file with the additional fields:
+* **farm_results_[Suffix].shp**: A copy of the input farm polygon vector file with the following additional fields:
  a. *p_abund*: average pollinator abundance on the farm for the active season
  b. *y_tot*: total yield index, including wild and managed pollinators and pollinator independent yield.
  c. *pdep_y_w*: index of potential pollination dependent yield attributable to wild pollinators.
  d. *y_wild*: index of the total yield attributable to wild pollinators.

+* **pollinator_abundance_[SPECIES]_[SEASON]_[Suffix].tif**: Per-pixel abundance of pollinator SPECIES in season SEASON.

+* **total_pollinator_abundance_[SEASON]_[Suffix].tif**: Per-pixel total pollinator abundance across all species per season.

+* **total_pollinator_yield_[Suffix].tif**: Per-pixel total pollinator yield index for pixels that overlap farms, including wild and managed pollinators.

+* **wild_pollinator_yield_[Suffix].tif**: Per-pixel pollinator yield index for pixels that overlap farms, for wild-pollinators only.

 Intermediate Results
 ^^^^^^^^^^^^^^^^^^^^

 You may also want to examine the intermediate results.
-These files can help determine the reasons for the patterns in the final results.
-They are found in the *intermediate_outputs* folder within the workspace directory defined on the model run.
+These files can help determine the reasons for the patterns in the final results, and can also be used to better understand the model, and troubleshoot.
+They are found in the *intermediate_outputs* folder within the Workspace directory defined for the model run.

 .. primerend